kubedb/cli/docs/elasticsearch_tutorial.md

 ```

 Here,
- - `spec.origin` is the spec of the original spec of the original Postgres tpr.
+ - `spec.origin` is the spec of the original spec of the original Elasticsearch tpr.

  - `status.phase` points to the current database state `Paused`.